OP-TEE/optee_os/documentation/se_api_design.md

   with assd.
 A ril daemon can be another read to talk with UICC cards.
 Even embedded SE should have a (virtual) Reader attached to it.

-- `Logical Channel`: It's used by host application (in our case, a TA) to communicate with applets on the smartcard.
+- `Logical Channel`: It is used by host application (in our case, a TA) to communicate with applets on the smartcard.
 [GlobalPlatform Card Specification] defines maximum 20 logical channels, numbered from 0~19.
 Channel number 0 is so-called `Basic logical channel`, or in short, `Basic channel`.
 A channel can be opened or closed by a host application.
-It's the smartcard OS's responsibility to manage the state of each logical channel.
+It is the smartcard OS's responsibility to manage the state of each logical channel.
 Basic channel is always open and cannot be closed.
 A channel must select an applet, which means the command passed through the channel will be processed by the selected